The Brand Action Gap: Knowing but not acting is costing your business

 Your customer experience is inconsistent

-You waste marketing investment
+You waste resources

 THE REBRAND CYCLE TRAP

-Then… everyone moves on.
 Guidelines sit unused.
 Strategy decks gather dust.
 New hires aren’t onboarded into brand thinking.
 Teams interpret the brand differently.
 Over time, coherence fades.

 A few years later, someone observes the brand “feels off”.